 Rhode Island is eligible for the United States Department of Agriculture Rural Development program.
 The USDA offers nationwide programs that provide aid for safe, affordable housing in rural communities.
 Loans and grants are available for people looking to purchase a new home or repair their current home.

 Rhode Island Mortgage Taxes

 Before you buy a house in Rhode Island, be aware that there are taxes on real estate transfers.
-There is a realty conveyance tax of $2.00/$500, which sellers typically cover, unless both parties come to a different agreement.
+There is a realty conveyance tax of $2.30 per $500, which sellers typically cover, unless both parties come to a separate agreement.

 One perk of homeownership is that owners are allowed to deduct the mortgage interest they pay throughout the year from their taxable income when they file federal income taxes.

 If you’re looking to refinance in Rhode Island, a great resource is the High Loan-to-Value Refinance Option from Fannie Mae.
 These are basically the replacements for the Home Affordable Refinance Program (HARP), which has been unavailable since the end of 2018.